 To be eligible for this award, over two years students will study modules in Advanced History Taking and Clinical Assessment, Diagnostic Reasoning, Independent/Supplementary Prescribing and Transition to Advanced Clinical Practice.

-Applicants who are already prescribers will study work-based learning modules to contextualise their existing experience to Advanced Clinical Practice.
-Students can choose to exit with a PG Diploma or continue onto the Research Skills and Research Project modules to be awarded the MSc.
+Applicants who are already prescribers will usually study work-based learning modules to contextualise their existing experience to Advanced Clinical Practice.
+Students will then continue onto their third year to study the Research Skills and Research Project modules to be awarded the MSc in Advanced Clinical Practice.